What is Diabetic Retinopathy?

 Symptoms of Diabetic Retinopathy

-Since early diabetic retinopathy has few, if any symptoms, an annual, complete medical examination with pupils dilated is very important to the visual health and well being of every diabetic patient.
+At its onset, diabetic retinopathy has few, if any symptoms.
+That’s why an annual medical eye examination with pupils dilated is very important for diabetic patients.

-The second category is proliferative diabetic retinopathy marked by the growth of new and very weak blood vessels.
-These blood vessels can easily rupture and bleed into the vitreous gel that fills the eye, blocking vision.
-Scar tissue may also form, shrinking and pulling on the retina causing a traction retinal detachment.
-Although uncommon, severe vision loss or even total blindness can occur under these circumstances.
+- The second category is proliferative diabetic retinopathy marked by the growth of new and very weak blood vessels.
+These vessels can easily rupture and bleed into the vitreous gel that fills the eye, blocking vision.

 Treatment of Diabetic Retinopathy